Laboratory

 © iStockphoto.com / AndreyPopov

-Our main ambition is to combine traditional and novel data sources within a solid statistical framework, to measure and predict migration outcomes and the integration of migrants, and to evaluate the impact of the digitalization of life on migration and mobility.
-As we pursue our goals, we also aim at improving the theoretical understanding of migration and mobility processes, and at informing policy decisions in a world that is increasingly connected.
+Our main ambition is to combine established and novel data sources within a solid statistical framework, measure and predict migration outcomes and the integration of migrants, and evaluate the impact of the digitalization of life on migration and mobility.
+As we pursue our goals, we also aim at improving our theoretical understanding of migration and mobility processes and informing policy decisions in a world that is increasingly connected.

-Current projects are organized around three main research areas:
+Current projects in this Laboratory are organized around three main research domains:

 The Max Planck Institute for Demographic Research (MPIDR) in Rostock is one of the leading demographic research centers in the world.
 It's part of the Max Planck Society, the internationally renowned German research society.